 Jump To What You're Looking For

-Where to Watch the Sunrise Over Angkor Wat
+Where To Watch Angkor Wat Sunrise

 Sunrise is typically around 5:30am (give or take a few minutes).
 However, just to be on the safe side, type in “what time does the sun rise at Angkor Wat” into the lovely google machine and the sunrise for the next day will appear.

-Tip 2: Book Your Tuk Tuk The Day Before
+Tip 2: Book Your Tuk-Tuk The Day Before

 Tip 3: Have Your Stuff Ready to Go